BritishGeologicalSurvey/pyvolcans/paper/paper.md

 There are over 1,400 volcanoes on Earth that have either erupted or shown signs of volcanic activity (e.g. fumaroles or hot springs) in, approximately, the last 12,000 years.
 Of these, around 40-50 are erupting at any given time [@Siebert:2010; @GVP:2013].
 Volcanoes provide a range of economic benefits, such as fertile soils, geothermal energy or valuable mineralizations and attract fascination and create a sense of belonging among visitors and local populations.
-However, volcanic systems can also generate hazardous phenomena, threatening local inhabitants, tourists and infrastructure at distances of up to tens or hundreds of kilometres.
+However, volcanic systems can also generate hazardous phenomena, which may threaten local inhabitants, tourists and infrastructure at distances of up to tens or hundreds of kilometres.

 In order to understand and quantify volcanic hazard, volcano scientists are faced with many questions.
 How often do eruptions occur?
 How big are they?
-What style of eruption is possible (e.g. producing mainly pyroclastic flows and/or volcanic ash clouds)?
+What style of eruption is possible (e.g. mainly explosive or effusive)?
 From where on the volcano is eruptive activity sourced?
 What areas around the volcanic system may be impacted?
 Are there any warning signals?